esamattis/multip/README.md

 [page]: https://github.com/esamattis/multip/releases

-It depends on libc so no Alpine support at this time.
+The binary is statically linked with musl libc so it will run in bare bones distros too such as Alpine Linux.

 ## Usage